 Field trips are generally offered Thursdays, 9-11 am or 12:30-2:30 pm.

-All field trips are available on a first-come-first-serve basis.
-A staff member will email to confirm the date and time of your field trip.
+All field trip requests are reviewed by StopWaste staff.
+Once you've submitted a request, a staff member will email to confirm the date and time of your field trip.
 To ensure the safety and comfort of all visitors, a maximum of 36 students can be accommodated per field trip, with one class allowed per time slot.

-Accelar (formerly known as Versalar) is our transportation provider and a bus is provided at no cost for this field trip.
+Accelar (dba YoPronto) is our transportation provider and a bus is provided at no cost for this field trip.
 The typical bus reserved can hold up to 42 passengers.
-No transportation is provided for field trips other than Alameda County Public School 4th grades.
+No transportation is provided for field trips other than Alameda County public school 4th grades.

 There is no charge for field trips to the StopWaste Education Center.
 (The value of this service is $1,200.)
 StopWaste provides this service to schools to support our county-wide goals to reduce the amount of compostables and recyclables entering our landfills.
 In exchange for this service teachers must commit to the following:

 - Parent Permission Slips (required)

 - 4Rs Activities.

-Please make sure to bring Parent Permission Slips with you on the day of the field trip.
+Please make sure to bring Parent Permission Slips and Chaperone Safety Waivers with you on the day of the field trip.

-- Prepare students for their field trip with the Pre-Trip Activities enclosed in the confirmation packet prior to your field trip
+- Prepare students for their field trip with the pre-field trip activities enclosed in the pre-trip packet prior to your field trip

-- Ensure that students dress appropriately for the weather and wear sturdy, closed-toe shoes and long pants.
+- Ensure that students dress appropriately for the weather and wear sturdy, closed-toe shoes (no Crocs) and long pants.